 REVIEW U-5 L-2 I. In each blank, write the word that fits best.
-Choose from the words below. breathing respiration CPR diaphragm ribs bronchi In cell , suga ar combines with c xygen.
-The e common term for the process of moving air into and out of your lungs is Muscles move your up and out when you breathe in.
+Choose from the words below. breathing respiration CPR diaphragm ribs bronchi In cell , sugar combines with oxygen.
+The common term for the process of moving air into and out of your lungs is Muscles move you ur up and out when you breathe in.
 When your moves up, air is pushed out of your lungs.

 - II.
 Circle the word or phrase (between the brackets) that makes each statement correct. - A. The diaphragm becomes [more / less] curved when you inhale. - B. When you exhale, your ribs move [up and out / down and in]. - C. A process that takes place in all body cells is [breathing / cell respiration]. - III.
-You may be surprised to learn that some bacteria can live only in areas without oxygen.
+Some bacteria can live only in areas without oxygen.
 Do you think that these bacteria carry out cell respiration?
 If not, how do you think that they survive?
-[Note: No need to worry.
-Just make a thoughtful guess.]
+[Just make a guess.]